Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Convex robust multiobjective optimization

-The inequality is strict for strongly increasing $u$.
+The inequalities are strict for strongly increasing $u$.
 If furthermore $u$ is convex, we have

-where the inequality is due to Jensen's inequality and the first equality is due to linearity of the expectation operator. \end{proof}
+where the inequality is due to Jensen's inequality and the equality is due to linearity of the expectation operator. \endproof

-The following counterpart of Theorem~\ref{thm-suff-mco} for convex hull efficiency is a direct corollary of Lemma~\ref{strict-ineq}: \begin{theorem}[Sufficient condition for convex hull efficiency] A solution is convex hull efficient if it is optimal to some scalarized problem with strongly increasing and convex scalarizing function. \end{theorem}
+The following counterpart of Theorem~\ref{thm-suff-mco} for convex hull efficiency is a direct corollary of Lemma~\ref{strict-ineq}: \begin{theorem}[Sufficient condition for convex hull efficiency] A solution is convex hull efficient to problem~\eqref{robust-mco} if it is optimal to some scalarized problem according to formulation~\eqref{robust-mco-scalarized} with strongly increasing and convex scalarizing function. \end{theorem}

-The following example shows that Theorem~\ref{thm-nec-convex-mco} does not extend to convex hull efficiency, and hence neither to robust efficiency. \begin{example} \emph{There are convex robust multiobjective problems with convex hull efficient solutions that are not optimal to any scalarized problem with strictly increasing and linear scalarizing function.} This is exemplified by the following convex robust multiobjective problem:
+The following example shows that Theorem~\ref{thm-nec-convex-mco} does not extend to convex hull efficiency, and hence neither to robust efficiency. \begin{example} \emph{There are uncertain convex multiobjective problems with convex hull efficient solutions that are not optimal to any scalarized problem with strictly increasing and linear scalarizing function.} This is exemplified by the following robust counterpart of an uncertain convex multiobjective problem:

 where

 The image under the objective function mapping of the extreme points of the feasible set of this problem is illustrated in Figure~\ref{fig-not-lin-opt}.

 The solution \hbox{$x=(0~0)^T$} is convex hull efficient because there exists no feasible solution that is entirely contained in the set \hbox{$\conv(f((0~0)^T;\S)) - (\Re^n_+ \setminus \{0\})$}.
 Now consider scalarization with an arbitrary strictly increasing and linear function, i.e., \hbox{$u(y) = w_1 y_1 + w_2 y_2$} for some $w$ in \hbox{$\Re_+^2 \setminus \{0\}$}.
 Without loss of generality, we assume that \hbox{$w_1 + w_2 = 1$} and, by symmetry of the problem, that \hbox{$w_1 \leq w_2$}.
 These assumptions yield that